gabrielbednarz/timed_word_formation_scrabble/README.md

-# Timed word formation Scrabble
+# Timed word formation scrabble

 There are 98 letters, and 2 players each receive 7 letters, with the number of rounds varying based on time management.